-The tradition of handcrafted American flags carries with it not just the history of a nation, but the stories and dedication of the artisans who create them.
+The tradition of handcrafted American flags carries not just the history of a nation, but also the stories and dedication of the artisans who create them.
 These flags are more than just symbols; they are a testament to the skill, patience, and patriotism of those who sew each stripe and star by hand.
 This craftsmanship dates back centuries and is intertwined with the very fabric of American history, representing a continuous thread of dedication and artistry.
 Celebrating this craft is not only about acknowledging the aesthetic and symbolic value of these flags but also about recognizing the individuals whose hands have meticulously contributed to this integral part of American heritage.

 The History of American Flag Craftsmanship